Decathlon/sportplaces-docs/00-getstarted.md

 # Get started

-The Sport Places API can help you build sport-related applications requiring sport places.
+The goal of the Sport Places API is to help you build sport-oriented applications faster as well as easier.
 Here are a few steps to get you started:

-**1. Sign up as an API User to receive important communications (mandatory).**
+**1. Sign up to receive our newsletter update (_required_)**

-To keep our API Users happy, we will want to make sure we can inform about amazing upgrades or important changes.
+To keep our users happy, we want to inform everyone about the amazing upgrades and critical changes.

-Sign up by filling this form: <a href="https://mailchi.mp/decathlon/sportplacesapi" target="_blank">https://mailchi.mp/decathlon/sportplacesapi</a>
+Sign up now by filling in this form: <a href="https://mailchi.mp/decathlon/sportplacesapi" target="_blank">https://mailchi.mp/decathlon/sportplacesapi</a>

-**2. Learn how authenticate.**
+**2. Learn how to authenticate**

-To get a `client_id` and `JWT Tokens`, go to [Authentication](#authentication)
+To get a `client_id` and a `JWT token`, go to [Authentication](#authentication)

-**3. Make your first API Call!**
+**3. Make your first API Call**

 You are ready to go!
-We suggest you make your first API Call calling the sport places around you.
-Let's start with [Sport Places](#sport-places).
+We suggest that you start off by [retrieving all sport places](#sport-places) around you.

 <aside class="notice">
-If you want to have greater access to our API you must be part of our partners program, please email <a href="mailto:sportplacesapi@decathlon.com">sportplacesapi@decathlon.com</a> to learn more.
+If your application requires greater access to our API, you should apply to our partners program, to do so please email <a href="mailto:sportplacesapi@decathlon.com">sportplacesapi@decathlon.com</a> to learn more.
 </aside>

+4. Play with our Postman Collection

+We've crafted a collection of pre-configured API calls to make it easier for our users to familiarize themselves with the format of our requests.
+This, however, is only intended to be a testing tool, not an official or unofficial interface to our API.

+Please <a href="https://app.getpostman.com/run-collection/dc8f48f20e9d699821a2" target="_blank">click here to download</a> our Postman Collection

+* In order to use this collection, you must have <a href="https://getpostman.com" target="_blank">Postman</a> installed on your system.